conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 as Swift value types; constructors become initializers, member functions become methods, and namespaces remain available.
-The compiler then lowers those operations to calls that follow the target C++ ABI, and the linker resolves their symbols in the Conan package binaries.
+The compiler then lowers those operations to calls that follow the target C++ ABI, and the linker resolves their symbols in the Conan package binary.
 Compiler-generated adapters may still be needed for particular language features, but there is no separately maintained or compiled C wrapper library in this example.

 This division of responsibilities is useful: